jonathanc0101/jonathanc0101/README.md

-I'm Jonathan Cavia, just some random dude doing some not so random things.
+Just some random dude doing some not so random things.

-I like microcontrollers, gardening, making artistic visual representations of code, making a js framework a day to keep the bad doctor away (what?) and high level programming (because I hate assembly (not rly)).
+Microcontrollers, gardening, making artistic visual representations of code, making a js framework a day to keep the bad doctor away (what?) and high level programming (because I hate assembly (not rly)).
+All those are things are up my alley.

 I'm looking to collaborate on anything that you throw at me and I find interesting.